 In fact, a stakeholder reading this might point out that there are certain types of cards that are valid with less than 16 digits and give us another example.
-This is the real power of examples: they stimulate our imagination, enabling us to explore and discover edge cases we might otherwise have found much later.
+This is the power of examples: they stimulate our imagination, enabling us to explore and discover edge cases we might otherwise have found much later.

 By giving an example to illustrate our requirement, we've turned an acceptance criterion into an acceptance test.
-Now we have something unambiguous that we can use to test the behavior of the system, either manually or using an automated test script.
+Now we have something unambiguous we can use to test the behavior of the system, manually or with an automated test script.